Myth: The value that is assessed by the appraiser is required to be exactly the same as the market value.

 Myth: An appraisal is the same as a home inspection.

-Reality: Appraisal reports are definitely not the same as a home inspection.
-The appraiser concludes on an opinion of value in the appraisal process and resulting document.
 A home inspector analyzes the condition of the home and its major components and reports their findings.